gr-b/jsonltui/README.md

 ## Error Handling

-When jsonl_visualize encounters a parsing error in a JSONL file, it will:
+When jsonltui encounters a parsing error in a JSONL file, it will:

 1. Display the error in red at the appropriate position in the tree.
 2. Show the line number where the error occurred.